gurindersingh/innovative/README.md

 ## Instructions

-Seed the database and login with credentials to get started
+Seed the database and login with credentials to get started.

 ```sh
 php artisan migrate --seed